Environmental Predictor Stacking: A Python GIS Workflow for Ecological Modeling

 Harmonizing heterogeneous rasters requires strict adherence to a master grid template.
 The standard Python GIS approach utilizes a reference layer—typically the highest-resolution or most ecologically relevant dataset—to define the target origin, cell size, and CRS.
 All secondary predictors undergo affine transformation to match this template.

 Resampling method selection is domain-critical.
 Categorical land cover or soil classification layers demand nearest-neighbor interpolation to preserve discrete class boundaries, while continuous variables like elevation, precipitation, or canopy height require bilinear or cubic convolution to maintain gradient continuity.
 Failing to enforce these interpolation rules introduces artificial edge effects that degrade Presence-Only Data Preparation by misaligning occurrence coordinates with their true environmental values.
-When integrating pedological datasets with atmospheric layers, practitioners should consult established protocols for Stacking soil and climate predictors for habitat models to ensure that differing native resolutions do not introduce spatial autocorrelation artifacts.

 Memory-Efficient Stack Construction